MSSM-like AdS Flux Vacua with Frozen Open-string Moduli: Introduction

 One way to do this is to construct intersecting D-brane models where the D-branes wrap rigid cycles, which was first explored~\cite{Blumenhagen:2005tn} in the context of Type IIA compactifications on $T^6/(\Z_2 \times \Z_2')$ which is the only known toroidal background which posseses such rigid cycles, as well as the T-dual construction involving magnetized fractional D-branes~\cite{Dudas:2005jx}.
 The importance of rigid cycles has also been made more clear in recent years by the study of D-instanton induced superpotential couplings~\cite{Ibanez:2006da,Blumenhagen:2006xt, Florea:2006si}.
 Indeed, such couplings may provide a mechanism for generating naturally small neutrino masses, solving the $\mu$-problem of the MSSM, and quite possibly for addressing the issues of supersymmetry breaking and inflation.
 Moreover, the absence of matter in the adjoint representation is consistent with heterotic models with a $k=1$ Kac-Moody algebra~\cite{Ellis:1990sr} as well as recent F-theory constructions~\cite{Beasley:2008kw}, some of which may be related to Type II vacua by various chains of dualities.

 In this paper, we construct supersymmetric Pati-Salam and MSSM-like models in the framework of Type IIA flux compactifications where the D-branes wrap rigid cycles.
 This letter is organized as follows: First, we briefly review rigid intersecting D6-brane constructions in Type IIA on $T^6/(\Z_2 \times \Z_2')$.
 We then proceed to construct a supersymmetric three-generation Pati-Salam model in AdS as an example of Type IIA flux vacua.
 We then break the Pati-Salam gauge symmetry to the SM by displacing the stacks on one torus by requiring them to run through different fixed points.
 Because the cycles wrapped by the D-branes are rigid in these models, the open-string moduli are completely frozen, and so these fields will create no difficulities with asymptotic freedom or with astrophysical constraints on light scalars.
-Moreover, in order to include D-brane instanton effects, the E2-branes associated with these instantons must wrap rigid cycles.
-In order to generate desirable superpotential couplings via these D-brane instantons, the zero-mode structure of the E2-branes is highly constrained.
-The inclusion of flux in the models to cancel tadpoles can then make it easier to incorporate these effects by providing some flexibility in choosing the hidden sector.
+We do find that it is problematic to break the Pati-Salam gauge symmetry to the Standard Model without the gauge boson of the SM hypercharge becoming massive.
+The SM hypercharge may remain massless provided that it is extended to include $U(1)$'s from other stacks of D-branes.
+However, doing so disrupts the unification of the gauge couplings at the string scale for the specific model considered.